MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/index.md

 * Application authentication with an X.509v2 certificate given to the client library as a byte stream.
 * Application authentication with an Azure AD application ID and an Azure AD application key.
 The application ID and application key are like a username and password.
 * Application authentication with a previously obtained valid Azure AD token, issued to Azure Data Explorer.
-* Application authentication with an Azure AD token issued for another resource.
-In this case, a trust relationship must exist between that resource and Azure Data Explorer.
+* Application authentication with an Azure AD token issued for another resource that can be exchanged for an Azure Data Explorer token using On-behalf-of (OBO) authentication.

 ## Authorization